 As Mike described in another blog, The Challenges of Building a Marijuana Breathalyzer: Part 2, we had to invent new technology with similar sensitivity that could fit into a carrying case and ensure the solution was easy to use.
 So, while there are plenty of more technical names we could have used, these would not have clarified why people would need our product, so we eliminated those names.

 NO MANUAL CALIBRATION REQUIRED

-Another key difference between the HOUND® MARIJUANA BREATHALYZER and an alcohol breathalyzer is that the Hound® solution self-calibrates.
+Another key difference between the HOUND® CANNABIS BREATHALYZER and an alcohol breathalyzer is that the Hound® solution self-calibrates.
 Each time an administrator uses a disposable Hound® breath-capture cartridge, the unit calibrates automatically, making it easy to ensure accuracy and optimal performance.
 Unlike alcohol breathalyzers, there is no need to remember to calibrate the system or follow a long list of calibration steps.

-Another significant technology difference between alcohol breathalyzers and the HOUND® MARIJUANA BREATHALYZER is the single-use cartridge with a built-in mouthpiece employed by the Hound® breath technology.
+Another significant technology difference between alcohol breathalyzers and the HOUND® CANNABIS BREATHALYZER is the single-use cartridge with a built-in mouthpiece employed by the Hound® breath technology.
 Utilizing a single-use cartridge provides security benefits due to the increased tamper resistance of the sample encased in a durable material.
 Additionally, a single-use cartridge conveniently collects just one sample that can be used for on-site determination of results and future lab confirmation required by employer or law enforcement protocols.